rwblokzijl/Msc-thesis-EuroToken/thesis.md

 stack that allows communication both off-line directly between devices, as well as online across the world.
 Finding and connecting to any wallet without relying on central servers is a main requirement.
-In addition, the off-line transfer ability of the system is best demonstrated by creating an android client.
-Another requirement is therefore that an implementation is available for android as well.
+In addition, the off-line transfer ability of the system is best demonstrated by creating an Android client.
+Another requirement is therefore that an implementation is available for Android as well.

 One option is to implement a full blockchain protocol and associated network stack from the ground up to adhere to our exact requirements.
 This would give